vicflora/vicflora-graphql-api/examples/Queries/Canto-VicFlora-integration.md

 for the distribution maps, for which I have a separate Laravel app. (only I do not have to use a web service).

-The following query will actually give you all the data you'll ever need.
+The following query will give you all the data you'll ever need.
 And you can set the `rows` variable to a high number like `1000` and you'll have the data in no time.
 For this example, I have set it really low (`5`) and I have put in a query, so you'll get some more meaningful data than just the first five documents in the index.

 **Query**